5 things we learned from Saturday’s Autumn Nations Series encounters

 A solution to the midfield riddle

 Owen Farrell missed the autumn opener because of a positive Covid test, but as England ran amok it was hard not to reappraise his place in the team.
-Smith’s artful 29-minute cameo strengthened the case for him starting against the resurgent Wallabies and if Farrell’s case is confirmed as a false-positive, then he will undoubtedly start at inside centre.
-But Manu Tuilagi and Slade formed a balanced and effective centre partnership and it is hard to see on what grounds either should make way for Farrell.
+Smith’s artful 29-minute cameo strengthened the case for him starting against the resurgent Wallabies and now that Farrell’s case has been confirmed as a false-positive, he will undoubtedly feature at inside centre.
+But Manu Tuilagi and Slade formed a balanced and effective centre partnership and it is hard to see on what grounds either should make way.
 Jones is loathe to drop Farrell, who is lucky to have escaped the recent cull of old-guard as George Ford has been in superior form, but the fireworks evident against Tonga must surely challenge the Australian’s loyalty to his skipper.

 Courtney’s law